Martins Ferry man dead on scene after car overturns near Yorkville

 A crash reconstruction team has been called in.

-- Coronavirus in Ohio Wednesday update: Gov. DeWine to hold 2 p.m. briefing
+- Wheeling Central’s JC Maxwell Earns Class A First Team All State Honor

-- Digital Exclusive: when will COVID-19 surge in the Ohio Valley and are we prepared?
+- Coronavirus In West Virginia: Jackson County Health Department and DHHR confirm 2nd Death from COVID-19

-- Coronavirus In West Virginia: DHHR reports 29 new cases of COVID-19 coronavirus in WV
+- ‘Phase 4’: Lawmakers prepare for next coronavirus relief, economic stimulus package